® 1969-1981 Honda SOHC Four

 Notes

-The paint situation with Honda motorcycles is even more complicated.
-To begin with, as is the case with most motorcycles, after-the-sale paint availability has been spotty at best, with such availability having taken three different forms during the company's history.
-The first time, during the 60s, American Honda provided a 3 oz. can of Japanese-labeled touch-up paint--it came in the crate with 750s.
-To my knowledge, this was the only time factory paint was available to the public.
+The paint situation with Honda motorcycles is even more unfortunate.
+To begin with, as is the case with most motorcycles, after-the-sale Honda paint availability has been spotty at best, with such availability having taken three different forms during the company's history (as of this writing in the late 1990s).
+The first time, during the 1960s, Honda provided a 3 oz. can of Japanese-labeled touch-up paint in the crate with first-generation, SOHC CB750s (personally confirmed), and likely other models.
+To my knowledge, this was the only time factory paint was ever made available to the public.
 The second time Honda got involved with paint was during the 1970s, when American Honda formally endorsed the product of an Illinois-based aftermarket lubricants company called Lubritech, whose fork oil was specified by Ceriani in its early forks.
-Lubritech, much the way Dupont and PPG do today with cars, matched the factory paints for most manufacturers during that early (70s) period.
-The third time was in 1982, when Honda again took to selling paint themselves, though the paint was the product of the Los Angeles-based paint jobber Original Brands.
+Lubritech, much the way Dupont and PPG do today with cars, matched the factory paints for most powersports manufacturers during that early (70s) period.
+The third time was in 1982, when Honda again took to selling paint themselves, though as with Lubritech the paint was the product of a Los Angeles-based paint provider named Original Brands.
 Within a very short time, Original Brands was sold to or became Color Rite, who endeavored to supply paint for most motorcycles, including Hondas, made from 1982 onward.

-To summarize, there are no color code numbers with which to mix paint for Hondas made before 1982.
+To summarize, there are no color code numbers with which to mix paint for Hondas.
 Lubritech's 1970s numbers are merely their part numbers, not part of a color system.
-Honda didn't use anything we recognize in the U.S. as a standard automotive color code scheme until 1982, and even then it wasn't really a factory program.
+Honda didn't use a standard color code scheme until the 1980s, when we saw alphanumeric code labels on the frames.
+But even then it wasn't a factory program, and at this late a date no one knows how to use that system to effect.

 Back to Lubritech Paint Schedule